 - Avoid smoking and smoky areas

-- have a sore throat lasts more than 7 days
+- Have a sore throat lasts more than seven days

-- had close physical contact with someone diagnosed with strep recently, and you have symptoms concerning for strep
+- Had close physical contact with someone diagnosed with strep recently, and you have symptoms concerning for strep

-- have enlarged lymph nodes that last for more than 7 days
+- Have enlarged lymph nodes that last for more than seven days